a-shakouri/s-adrc/README.md

 # S-ADRC

 Some examples for suboptimal active disturbance rejection controller (S-ADRC) applied to unknown time-varying second-order nonlinear systems.
+A reference will be added after acceptance for publication.

 ## File(s)